scalvert/glean-embedded-search/README.md

 # glean-embedded-search

-This package provides a React tools for loading and providing the Glean JS SDK for embedded search.
-It includes a context provider for embedded search and a set of hooks to interact with this context.
+A React hook for loading the Glean JS SDK for embedded search.

 ## Installation